|Shango is a Pacific Seacraft 40, hull #2, built in 1996. We

 •the intangible ability to reach out to both of us with her design, fit

 Although Amy had a double ender prior to our meeting, this was not necessarily a high priority in our search.
-After many boat shows and web research we kept coming back to the Pacific Seacraft 40 as the boat that seemed right for us.
+After many boat shows and much web research we kept coming back to the Pacific Seacraft 40 as the boat that seemed right for us.
 The Pacific Seacraft 40 certainly has compromises and drawbacks like all boats but so far she seems to be working out well for us.

 The previous two owners were from the west coast and although we live in Newburyport, MA we actually bought the boat in Seattle from Tom Cooper at Seacraft Yacht Sales.
 Buying the boat in Seattle gave us a great excuse to sail to the Gulf and San Juan Islands, see friends in Oregon and Washington, and get married in Victoria, B.C.